The Ghostley Witch

 she heard Klink whine.

-that Schwein of a general, and then she´d take a turn around the camp in search
+wrath on that Schwein of a general, and then she´d take a turn around the camp

-of an instant groom.
-So, throwing up her arms in desperate impotence, she ran
+in search of an instant groom.
+So, throwing up her arms in desperate impotence,

-talked him into releasing Carter and Newkirk from the cooler immediately as
+gone, and talked him into releasing Carter and Newkirk from the cooler

-agreed if he´d help Klink to scare off Frau Linkmeyer, Hella stomped into
+immediately as agreed if he´d help Klink to scare off Frau Linkmeyer, Hella

-Klink´s living-room, where General Burkhalter lay stretched out on the sofa
+stomped into Klink´s living-room, where General Burkhalter lay stretched out on

 "You are the most